Kefir Water Raspberry Passionfruit: Calories, Nutrition and Health Benefits

 Cultural Significance

-- Now popular worldwide as a dairy-free probiotic alternative
+- Embraced by vegan and dairy-free communities as a probiotic alternative

 Compare & Substitute

-Kefir Water vs Similar Probiotic Drinks (Per 250ml)
+Kefir Water vs Similar Probiotic Drinks (Per 100ml)

 |---|---|---|---|---|